ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

 1. On the App details page for your app, click **Deploy your app**.
 2. On the Deploy your app page, select a deployment target.
 Set up your deployment target according to the instructions for the target that you select:
   * **IBM Kubernetes Service**.
 With this option, you can either create a cluster or [deploy to an existing Kubernetes cluster](/docs/containers?topic=containers-app).
-If you create a cluster, allow 10 - 20 minutes for the cluster to be provisioned.
-Select a deployment type of **Helm** or **Knative**, and then select the region and cluster name.
+If you create a cluster, allow 10 - 20 minutes for the cluster to be provisioned, and then select the region and cluster name.
   * **Red Hat OpenShift on IBM Cloud**.
 If you have an available [OpenShift cluster](/docs/openshift?topic=openshift-openshift_apps), you can select it from the **Cluster name** list.
 If you don't have an available cluster, you must create one before you continue.
 Your cluster creation might take some time to complete.
 After the cluster state shows **Normal**, the cluster network and load-balancing component take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
   * **Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
 For more information, see [Deploying apps to Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps).
 3. Provide a name for your toolchain.